the-Fish2/MakeNotes/README.md

 # Notes
-Add notes, /n
+Add notes,
-Remove notes /n
+Remove notes,
-Change notes from important to not important, /n Change which notes can be seen based on importance. /n
+Change notes from important to not important,
+Change which notes can be seen based on importance.

 Go to: